haumeamagma/NBCU01/README.md

 ## Description

 Learn how to build an event-driven hyperautomation scenario where you react and respond to a new hire business event from SAP SuccessFactors using SAP Integration Suite.
-From SAP Integration Suite we would leverage Advanced Event Mesh and Cloud Integration capabilities.
+From SAP Integration Suite we will leverage Advanced Event Mesh and Cloud Integration capabilities.
 This also includes human interactions to achieve an end-to-end employee onboarding business process using SAP Build Process Automation.